jmoro0408/jmoro0408.github.io/_projects/2023-04-20-Parkrun_airflow_notification.md

 * gmail credentials -
   * sender address
   * sender password - note this is an "app password", **not** your usual login password.
 [See here for more info](https://stackoverflow.com/questions/33286691/gmail-smtp-requires-an-app-password)
-  * recipant addresses - defined as an array in the .toml
+  * recipiant addresses - defined as an array in the .toml

 A custom Docker image also needs to be built.
 I've included the docker-compose yaml file in the [github repository](https://github.com/jmoro0408/parkrun).
 This is just the standard apache airflow image extended to include requests, plotly, pandas, and tomli.